Shritej24c/Shritej24c/README.md

 Graduated from IIT Madras in Biological Engineering where I worked on some cool AI projects in the field of Biotechnnology and Healthcare!

-- 🔭 I’m currently working as Data Science Intern at T-mobile and Former DS at Target Corporation!
+- 🔭 Current DS Intern at T-mobile and Former Data Scientist at Target Corporation!
 - 🌱 I’m currently catching up on research in Reinforcement Learning and Natural Language Processing
 - 👯 I’m looking to collaborate on projects in the above fields
 - ⚡ Check out my Masters thesis: [here](https://github.com/Shritej24c/Masters_Thesis)